networknt/light-doc/content/en/style/light-rest-4j/swagger-validator.md

 This handler is part of the [light-rest-4j][] which is built on top of light-4j but focused on RESTful API only.
 Also, it only works with Swagger 2.0 specification.

-Light-4j  encourages design driven implementation so swagger specification should be done before the implementation starts.
+Light-4j encourages design driven implementation so Swagger specification should be done before the implementation starts.
 With the [light-codegen][] generator, the server stub can be generated and start running within seconds.
 However, we cannot rely on the generator for validation as specification will be changed along the life cycle of the API.
 This is why we have provided a validator that works on top of the specification at runtime.
 In this way, the generator should only be used once, and the validator will take the latest specification and validate according to the specification at runtime.

 ### Fail fast